rjwut/ian/README.md

     - `dat/*.dxs` (loaded if you request a `Model` from a `Vessel`)
     - `dat/*.snt` (loaded if you request a `VesselInternals` from a `Vessel`)

     In order to do this, IAN needs to know where these resources are located.
-There is an interface called `PathResolver` which is for objects which can locate a resource from a given path relative to an Artemis.
-The `VesselData.setPathResolver()` static method allows you to provide IAN with a `PathResolver` to use to load resources.
+The `Context` class provides a way to tell IAN how to find resources, and to cache the data from those resources once it's loaded.
+The Context constructor requires a `PathResolver`, which is an interface for objects which can return an `InputStream` for a given path.
 IAN comes with two implementations of `PathResolver` out of the box:

     - `FilePathResolver`: Loads resources from the file system relative to a particular directory (the Artemis install directory, most likely).